-Recently at IDR Solutions my collegues have spent a lot of time traveling to different conferences such as JavaOne and more recently DevFest.
-One of the complaints my colleagues have is the amount of luggage they have to carry, especially when they still want to work on code for our Java PDF Library, Java Image Library and PDF to HTML5/SVG Converter.
+Recently at IDRsolutions my colleagues have spent a lot of time traveling to different conferences such as Oracle Code One and DevFest.
+One of the complaints my colleagues have is the amount of luggage they have to carry, especially when they still want to work on code for our Java PDF Viewer and SDK, PDF to HTML5 converter and a Java ImageIO replacement.

-Having previously written a article on the ‘The 10 Best Android Apps for Designers and Web Developers’ as I spend a lot of my time on the web development and designing side of things, it occurred to me that Android is an extremely powerful platform (and open source) and I would be sure to find useful Apps and IDE’s for Java Coders and Programmers.
+Having previously written an article on the ‘The 10 Best Android Apps for Designers and Web Developers’ as I spend a lot of my time on the web development and designing side of things, it occurred to me that Android is an extremely powerful platform (and open source) and I would be sure to find useful Apps and IDE’s for Java Coders and Programmers.

-So to help make things easier for them, and with my keen interest in technology and love of gadgets I grabbed my trusty Android Phone to see what I could find.
+So to help make things easier for them, and with my keen interest in technology and love of gadgets, I grabbed my trusty Android phone to see what I could find.

-JavaIDEdroid is an IDE (integrated development environment) which can run on Android and allows you to natively create Android applications without the need to use the Android SDK on Mac, Windows or Linux.
+JavaIDEdroid is an IDE (integrated development environment) that can run on Android and allows you to natively create Android applications without the need to use the Android SDK on Mac, Windows or Linux.
 JavaIDEdroid comes equipped with an aapt tool, compiler for Java, dx tool, DexMerger tool, ApkBuilder, zipsigner-lib (this library also does the zipalign), SpongyCastle Library, BeanShell Interpreter and JavaRunner, which allows running of any binary Java command line applications (.jar file).

-Java Editor is a very easy to use and simple Java editor.
+Java Editor is a very easy-to-use and simple Java editor.
 It’s limited in functionality but it can color the syntax nodes, attributes, properties, events and also supports auto-completion and search and replace.
 It can open default files with the extensions jav & java.

 There is also a premium version with SFTP/FTP, Dropbox, Drive and Box support (great if you are on the move), custom themes (for those that want to customize everything), external commands through SSH and root mode.